wp-plugins/easy-testimonials/readme.txt

 You have a few things to pay attention to:

 * **Testimonial Body:** this is the content of your Testimonial.
-This will be output and displayed about the Tesimonial Information fields.
+This will be output and displayed about the Testimonial Information fields.
-* **Client Name:** This field is dipsplayed first, below the Testimonial Body.
+* **Client Name:** This field is displayed first, below the Testimonial Body.
 The field title is just an example use - of course you don't have to put the client name here.
 * **Position / Location / Other:** This field is displayed second, below the Client Name.
 The field title is just an example use - you can put whatever you want here.
 * **Featured Image:** This image is shown to the left of the testimonial, as a 50px by 50px thumbnail.